SUBMIT YOUR VACCINE RECORDS

 15. My records will take some time to receive – can I have an extension from receiving a hold?

 No, as per state law, schools of higher education cannot permit students to register for their second semester until receiving the compliant record.
-If you need to register before your records arrive and you think that you’ve received these vaccines, you can take a blood test to prove immunity.

 16. How long does it take for Health Services to remove my hold?